5l1v3r1/urlencode-list/README.md

 All the binaries/scripts/code of urlencode-list should be used for authorized penetration testing and/or educational purposes only.
 Any misuse of this software will not be the responsibility of the author or of any other collaborator.
 Use it on your own networks and/or with the network owner's permission.
 * * *

+**Update**

+Just a small update that now includes a new version for Python 3.
+I have kept the old version as part of the project for now.

 **What is this script?**

 This was a quick Python script I put together to URL encode / decode lists.